reymom/Minority-Game/README.md

 Project still in development.

 ## Material
- - **mygame_functions.py** : Basic program where all necessary functions are defined.
-The last function performs the game in the specific case of having 2 strategies, with changes of variable the computational time needed to do simulations are more than 3 times less than in the other functions.
+ - **mygame_functions.py** : Basic program where all necessary functions for the first part are defined.
+Two main groups of functions are defined, one for the basic analysis of the MG, with different functions in order to extract different kind of results.
+The second group includes modifications in order to study basic mechanisms in market dynamics, such as having different kinds of agents (producers and speculators) and the inclusion of privileged agents.
+ - **MinorityGameComplex.py** : Basic program for the second part.
+It basically integrates a second dynamic in the dynamics of the minority game of the first part.
+The dynamics is imitation through a social layer.
+Different kinds of integration are performed, it allows to adapt the timescale coupling between the two dynamics.

- - **.ipynb** and **.py** files to gather statistics and obtain results and figures
+ - **.ipynb** and **.py** files to gather statistics and obtain results and figures using the dynamics defined in the functions of the previous presented programs.
- - **some figures**
+ - **figures**, important results.